commerce-docs/pbmodules/README.md

 npx https://github.com/magento-devdocs/pbmodules.git
 ```

+Then follow the on-screen instructions.
+The details are provided below.

 ## Scaffolding extension modules

 To create a starter module for _extending_ a content type, select the **Extend** option from the first question and follow the instructions.